• OUR STAFF

 Urban Forestry Technician

-During the COVID pandemic, Megan left the Rogue Valley for Klamath Falls to explore careers in fields like healthcare and as a personal service worker for children with learning disabilities.
-After three-years spent working in various positions, she realized her desire to make a broader impact on environmental issues.
-This led her to pursue a degree in Environmental Science and Policy at Southern Oregon University’s Honors College, where she is also earning certifications in Geospatial Technologies and Environmental Communication.
-Megan’s commitment to enhancing the ecological health and climate resilience of the Rogue Valley is evident through her work, including a season spent clearing backwoods trails in the Siskiyou Mountains and her role as the Sustainable Food Systems Coordinator at Southern Oregon University.
+During the COVID pandemic, Megan moved to Klamath Falls to explore careers in healthcare and as a personal service worker for children with learning disabilities.
+After three years, she realized her passion for environmental issues and decided to pursue a degree in Environmental Science and Policy at Southern Oregon University’s Honors College, where she is also earning certifications in Geospatial Technologies and Environmental Communication.
+Her commitment to enhancing the ecological health of the Rogue Valley is evident through her work, including clearing backwoods trails in the Siskiyou Mountains and serving as the Sustainable Food Systems Coordinator at the university.

-As a young woman in the angler community and environmental fields—industries historically dominated by men—Megan has faced challenges of exclusion and preconceived notions about her abilities.
-She has often felt the need to prove herself in roles requiring rigorous outdoor work.
-These experiences, while difficult, have fueled her determination to break barriers and advocate for inclusivity in both communities.
-By embracing her resilience and passion, Megan continues to inspire others to follow their path, regardless of obstacles, while working toward a healthier, more connected world.
+As a young woman in the male-dominated angler and environmental fields, Megan has faced challenges of exclusion and preconceived notions about her abilities.
+These experiences have fueled her determination to advocate for inclusivity in both communities.
+By embracing her resilience and passion, Megan inspires others to pursue their paths while working toward a healthier, more connected world.

 broken image